Moamal-2000/e-commerce/README.md

 ## 2. Features
 - User authentication and account management
-- Product catalog with search and filtering
 - Store all the changes in local storage
 - Shopping cart and checkout process
 - Order tracking and history
+- Product details page with zoom-in feature
+- Search by input or a category or show all products
+- Save your products to your favorite/wishlist/cart pocket
+- Fully responsive website with all devices

 ## 3. Technologies Used